manuel-rhdt/master-thesis/docs/01-information-and-noise.md

 The study of time-varying quantities motivates the use of the _information rate_ which is the asymptotic rate at which the MI between signal and response increases @2010:Tostevin
 $$
 \mathrm I_R = \lim\limits_{T\rightarrow\infty} \frac{\mathrm I(\mathcal S_T,\mathcal X_T)}{T}
-$$
+$$ {#eq:information_rate}
 where $\mathcal S_T$ and $\mathcal X_T$ are random variables over _trajectories_ of length $T$.
-Since it describes the information gained by the cell in a unit time interval it may be an important quantity for the cell to optimize for.
+By _trajectories_ we denote an entire time-trace of the signal or response, instead of singular values at specific times.
+Since @eq:information_rate describes the information gained by the cell in a unit time interval it may be an important quantity for the cell to optimize for.

 Hence we find that the fundamental building block for the computation of the information rate at the cellular level is to estimate the mutual information between trajectories of finite length.
 In the remainder of this thesis, we describe methods to compute the mutual information between trajectories $\mathcal S_T,\mathcal X_T$ based on a stochastic model of the biochemical signaling network.